nwg-piotr/nwg-shell/index.md

 - [wlr-randr]() by Simon Ser
 - [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio), [bluez-utils](http://www.bluez.org), and probably more, which we forgot to mention here.
 Please forgive us, if so.

- [GTK](https://gitlab.gnome.org/GNOME/gtk) and related libraries are a free and open-source cross-platform widget toolkit for creating graphical user interfaces, maintained by The GNOME Project.
+ [GTK](https://gitlab.gnome.org/GNOME/gtk) and related libraries are a free and open-source cross-platform widget toolkit for creating graphical user interfaces, developed by The GNOME Project.

  [sway](https://github.com/swaywm/sway) is an i3-compatible Wayland compositor Copyright (c) 2016-2017 Drew DeVault.